Do you want to start your own LLC in Florida?

 A business set up outside of Florida (foreign entity or foreign LLC) but that does business in Florida must also have a registered agent.

 You can choose to serve as your own registered agent in Florida.
-Or hire a registered agent service for $50 and $300 per year.
+Or hire a registered agent in Florida for $50 and $300 per year.

 Step 3: File the Florida LLC articles of organization